- Business and Employment»

 - A manufacturer needs a skilled labor force for a new factory.
 They usually will research an area's labor pool prior to selecting a location for the factory.

 While those factors are external, internal location factors can also have an impact on productivity and job satisfaction as these examples illustrate:

 - If cubicles are located too close together, workers may feel claustrophobic and that their privacy is being invaded, both of which can increase job stress.

 - Restrooms that are located too far away from work areas can necessitate longer bathroom breaks that decrease actual work time.

 - Equipment with controls located in awkward positions can increase worker errors and lower productivity.
-Time and motion studies can help evaluate the workspace.
+Time and motion studies (Wikipedia) can help evaluate the workspace.

 Disclaimer: The author/publisher has used best efforts in preparation of this article.
 No representations or warranties for its contents, either expressed or implied, are offered or allowed and all parties disclaim any implied warranties of merchantability or fitness for your particular purpose.
 The advice, strategies and recommendations presented herein may not be suitable for you, your situation or business.
 Consult with a professional adviser where and when appropriate.
 The author/publisher shall not be liable for any loss of profit or any other damages, including but not limited to special, incidental, consequential, or other damages.
 So by reading and using this information, you accept this risk.

 © 2013 Heidi Thorne